 The excellent Corrado Gaipa as the peculiar police inspector

 Another stylish shot - of the killer with the murder weapon in hand.
 Notice how the gloves are actually white for a change!

 With the exception of Corrado Gaipa’s inspector, the actors are not really given much opportunity to shine but petite, catty-eyed French starlet Isabelle Marchall, who also appeared in the much better giallo The Crimes of the Black Cat (1972) and in the original Black Emanuelle (1975), is very cute and appealing as Ileana, and the lovely Patrizia Gori is always a pleasure to watch even though she is under-used in the role of the ill-fated Elsa.
 Marchall and Gori feature prominently in one of the film's most enjoyable scenes, which occurs during a salacious party game where some of the characters are mimicking movie scenes while the others try to guess the name of the movie.
 Marchall and Gori get down on the floor and start kissing and caressing each other, while the others are having a hard time guessing the right movie.
-“All movies have scenes like that now!”, one of them complains before another is finally able to guess that the movie in question is Alberto Cavallone's Le salamandre (1969), the first Italian lesbo-erotic film.
+“All movies have scenes like that now!”, one of them complains before another is finally able to guess that the movie in question is Alberto Cavallone's Le salamandre (1969), the first Italian lesbo-erotic film and a huge box office success.
 A very funny in-joke that gives the film extra points in my book.

 Your typical Italian party game